NaLG/01config/qmk/redox/keymaps/nalgmac/readme.md

 # should go in something like
 # qmk/keyboards/redox/keymaps/nalgmac

+# can make in qmk/ with:
+# make redox:nalgmac

-# then build in qmk/ with:
+# then flash in qmk/ with:
+# make redox:nalgmac:flash
 # qmk flash -kb redox/rev1 -km nalgmac